Fernando-Canales/platos_closet/docs/detection.rst

 .. _detection:

-Correlation Functions
+Detection Functions
 =====================

-Function to perform correlations.
+Function to see if a planet is detectable

 .. automodule:: detection
    :members: